jignyik/airost_mask_detection_demo/README.md

 ## Image Dataset (preprocessed)
-Download image dataset (preprocessed) here to train on pc You can make a copy on google drive to train the model in google colab
+Download image dataset (preprocessed) here to train on pc
+You can also make a copy on google drive so that you can train on google colab

     https://drive.google.com/file/d/1-x2yGkd1Cd-_-Yu04HqA-FtPhZlQMhLT/view?usp=sharing